osrf/robocup3ds/README.md

     >        cmake -DCMAKE_INSTALL_PREFIX=/usr -DCMAKE_BUILD_TYPE=Debug ..

-1. The output from `cmake ..` may generate a number of errors and warnings about missing packages.
+1. The output from `cmake` may generate a number of errors and warnings about missing packages.
 You must install the missing packages that have errors and re-run `cmake`.
 Make sure all the build errors are resolved before continuing (they should be there from the earlier step in which you installed